emscape2/CE-Character_Creator/README.md

 Actions for first patch:
-V ruffian description contains too many caracters.
+- Xruffian description contains too many caracters.
-V world sprites for all characters
+- Xworld sprites for all characters
 - four extra characters
-- heads on statue when finishing the expedition for any char V remove the "character creation" status after the process is done.
+- heads on statue when finishing the expedition for any char
+- Xremove the "character creation" status after the process is done.
 - preview icons for all perks (for in the perk selection screen)